rh569/advent-of-code-2023/readme.md

 **--- Day 15: Lens Library ---**

 One of my favourites so far.
 Nothing too taxing, bar a very in-depth problem, but I enjoyed the story and kept a fairly clean implementation.
 Is it bad that I didn't use a HashMap? 😄

+**--- Day 16: The Floor Will Be Lava ---**

+This felt a bit like mapping the cube from last year, but not quite as bad.
+Lots of manually setting up mappings from beam directions and tile types to new beam directions.
+Thankfully had considered looping beams pretty early on.
+Nothing fancy for part 2, just tried each entry point.
+As each tile & beam direction combo is completely deterministic, it *should* be possible to memoise matching parts of beam paths from different entry points.

+Managed 8 stars today (23rd), not too bad.